 Before Race Day

-Leading up to race day you can place a futures wager on the 2020 Preakness Stakes in the ‘Sports’ section of the website.
+Leading up to race day you can place a futures wager on the 2022 Preakness Stakes in the ‘Sports’ section of the website.
 Click on ‘Sports’ in the top navigation bar and then select ‘Horses Daily’ -> ‘Pimlico’ from the ‘Horse Racing’ drop down menu.
-The Preakness Stakes betting lines will be available as race #11 on October 3rd.

 Pick your horse -> enter your wager amount on the Bet Slip -> click ‘Place Bet’ to lock in your wager.

 On Race Day

 Pick your horses(s) -> enter your risk amount -> click ‘Add To Bet Slip’.
 When you are happy with your bets click ‘Submit all bets’ to confirm.

 The bets you make through the Racebook will use the parimutuel betting system, which means the odds can change leading up to the race depending on the amount of money that is bet on each horse.
 Check out our horse racing section to learn more about the various bets you can make on the race.